 M: Yes.
 First and foremost Sovereign is compassion.

 M: Interestingly it’s Joy.

 C: That is interesting!
 Yes because joy resonates with higher emotions doesn’t it?
-I mean I know that might sound judgemental of more negative emotions which serve their own purpose, but in terms of having vision – that comes from joy doesn’t it?
+I know the more challenging emotions serve their own purpose and are necessary, but in terms of having vision – that comes from joy doesn’t it?
 It comes from an opening to life, an opening to possibility and to things being different in the future.
-Rather than keeping on cycling through trauma, Joy is the opening out into some other expansion, some other life – positive experience that would make it worth doing the work, you know, worth putting in the effort for, or thinking through, or planning it or feeling the fear of it or whatever (gesturing to the relevant archetypes represented in the room).
+Rather than keeping on cycling through trauma.
+Joy is the opening out into some other expansion, some other life – positive experiences that would make it worth doing the work.

 C: I’ve also experienced when I’ve been in real pain and very deflated this very subtle feeling of self compassion which feels like the sort of ‘thin end of the wedge’ of joy.